 — Histogen filed form D for equity financing and raised about $10 million in funding.
-The filing took place on June 29th, but I read about it in a new July Bald Truth hair loss forum thread.
+The filing took place on June 29th, but I read about it this week.
 Nothing too interesting or impressive other than the company name and its significance to us in the hair loss world.
 Glad to read that Histogen is still kicking.
-The octafinance website states that biotech companies usually sell around three-quarters of their offering, but Histogen managed to sell 100 percent of its offering, which may be a sign of investor trust and confidence.
+Biotech companies usually sell around three-quarters of their offering, but Histogen managed to sell 100 percent of its offering, which may be a sign of investor trust and confidence.

-— I discussed Dr. Carlos Wesley and his revolutionary PiloFocus scarless hair transplant surgery last year after he was profiled in an excellent article in the Verge magazine.
+— I discussed Dr. Carlos Wesley and his revolutionary PiloFocus scarless hair transplant surgery last year after he was profiled in an excellent article in Verge magazine.
 Dr. Wesley has now managed to get detailed coverage in the prestigious BBC website’s future section.
-Great article yet again.

 — More favorable feedback on ARTAS, including a video.
 Dr. Thomas Griffin seems like a sincere doctor.
 I like his description of the newly added PRP at his practice: “what we’re trying to do is maximize our results for our patients.”
 Some doctors will delude patients into thinking that PRP means guaranteed hair growth.

 And now on to medical items of interest: